Bharati Achrekar

 Bharati Achrekar is an Indian Marathi and Hindi theatre, film and television actress.
-She has been a part of several films in Indian cinema and was celebrated as Mrs Wagle from the doordarshan show, Wagle ki Duniya.
+She has been a part of several films in Indian cinema and was celebrated as Mrs Wagle from the Doordarshan show, Wagle ki Duniya.
 She is currently starring as Radhika Wagle in Wagle Ki Duniya – Nayi Peedhi Naye Kissey.
+Her son Siddharth Achrekar played lead guitar for the Indian rock-band Colourblind, with Ram Sampath.

 Career

 Bharati made her acting debut with a Hindi drama Apne Paraye, directed by Basu Chatterjee.
 The series is based on the 1917 Bengali novel, Nishkriti written by Sarat Chandra.